karolkalinski/karolkalinski.github.io/_posts/2015-08-05-gradle-task-that-runs-spring-boot-aplication-with-profile-activated.md

 {% endhighlight %}

 ## Executing building process before task execution
-To be able to find a main class, we need to build an application beforhand.
+To be able to find a main class, we need to build an application beforehand.
 Therefore we should add dependency to `build` task.
 This changes our task definition into:
 {% highlight groovy %}
-  task bootRunDev(type: org.springframework.boot.gradle.run.BootRunTask)
+  task bootRunDev(type: org.springframework.boot.gradle.run.BootRunTask, dependsOn: 'build')
 {% endhighlight %}